perrymant/moneymaker/README.md

 ### Goldfish Sprint: 19 Sept
 1. cleanup of Frog sprint (2) DONE
-1. The budget calculator should display the date in and ISO 8601 date format (YYYY-MM-DD) (1)
+1. The budget calculator should display the date in and ISO 8601 date format (YYYY-MM-DD) (1) DONE
 1. Change Moneymaker.java -> Main.java and complete implementation should be: (2)
     ```java
     public class Main {